tiago-fml/tiago-fml/README.md

 ## Hi there 👋
-- ⚡ I'm a full stack developer at Olifel, LDA.
+- ⚡ I'm a full stack developer at Olifel.
 - 🔭 Currently working on a android app to track my personal expenses.
 - 📫 How to reach me: tiagoleite2001@outlook.com